Deep Agents

 createBinaryBridgesBridge specific host binaries into just-bash virtual FSNo

-Quick Start: Container Tool
+Quick Start: Docker + Bash Tool

 The fastest path for giving an AI agent a bash tool that runs in Docker: